akshayvijaynair/poredocs/configuration/README.md

 _\<\< Provide a brief description of this project, including the purpose of the new or modified system, the functions it will perform, and the business processes that the system is intended to support.
 Also, describe the business need and benefits of the new capability and aligns the new capability with strategic goals and mission objectives or Federal legislative requirements. \>\>_

 ####  1.2 Purpose and Scope

-\<\< Describe the purpose and objectives of the Configuration Management Plan.
-Suggested text is provided below.

 The Configuration Management Plan establishes uniform CM practices for managing system software, hardware, and documentation changes throughout the lifecycle.
 Specifically, the CM Plan: